Jurançon AOC: Cultural references and marketing

 The white wine varieties of Manseng were a favorite of the French poet Colette who called the wine séduction du vert galant and was quoted "I was a girl when I met this prince; aroused, imperious, treacherous, as all great seducers are."
-Winemakers in Jurançon picked up on this endorsement and began touting the wines (reputed) viril and puissant qualities in sales brochures and with posters that advertise "Manseng means Jurançon means Sex".
+Winemakers in Jurançon picked up on this endorsement and began touting the wine's (reputed) viril and puissant qualities in sales brochures and with posters that advertise "Manseng means Jurançon means Sex".